hpe-storage/scod/docs/learn/persistent_storage/index.md

 Check to verify that WordPress and MariaDB were deployed and are in the **Running** state.
 This may take a few minutes.

+!!!
+Note
+    The `Pod` names will be unique to your deployment.

 ```markdown
 kubectl get pods
 NAME                            READY     STATUS    RESTARTS   AGE